Clue, Hint, Red Herring, or Rabbit Hole?

 In most ‘treasure hunts’, this is very much like a ‘Clue’.
 The dictionary defines a hint as ‘a slight or indirect indication or suggestion’.
 So you could say a ‘hint’ is a bit weaker piece of ‘evidence’ for solving the ‘treasure hunt’.

-So a hint will help in finding a solution, but maybe not as directly as a ‘Clue’ will.
+So a hint could help in finding a solution, but maybe not as directly as a ‘Clue’ will.

 Simple enough.